Investigation continues into fatal shooting in Canton

-The investigation of a fatal shooting in Cantong is ongoing, a spokeswoman for Oklahoma State Bureau of Investigation said.
+CANTON, Okla. — The investigation of a fatal shooting earlier this week is ongoing, a spokeswoman for Oklahoma State Bureau of Investigation said.

 The shooting occurred about 6:20 p.m.
 Monday in the 800 block of North Washington in Canton.